Cardinals created by Pius XII: 12 January 1953

-On 29 November 1952 Pope Pius XII announced he would create 24 new cardinals in a consistory on 12 January 1953.
+On 29 November 1952, Pope Pius XII announced he would create 24 new cardinals in a consistory on 12 January 1953.
 Eleven of them were Italian and the membership of the college would reach the maximum of 70, with 27 Italians.
 Two were thought to be virtual prisoners in their countries, Aloysius Stepinac in Yugoslavia and Stefan Wyszyński in Poland.
 Those from Ecuador and Colombia were those countries' first cardinals.
 Stepinac and Wyszyński chose not to travel to Rome, fearing they would not be allowed to reenter their countries.
 Another new cardinal was Angelo Roncalli, who became Pope John XXIII in 1958.

 One of those Pius named, Carlo Agostini, died on 28 December at the age of 64.
 The next day, the Vatican announced Valerian Gracias would be made a cardinal, the first from India, allowing the College to reach its maximum membership of 70, with 26 of them Italian.

 Reviving a custom that had been interrupted, Pius announced that he was granting the request of Catholic heads of state in four countries to serve as his legate in delivering the cardinal's biretta to six of them, either residential bishops in or papal nuncios to their country: Generalissimo Francisco Franco of Spain for Gaetano Cicognani, Benjamín de Arriba y Castro, and Fernando Quiroga y Palacios; the socialist President of France Vincent Auriol for Angelo Roncalli; the President of Portugal for Pietro Ciriaci; and President Luigi Einaudi of Italy for Francesco Borgongini Duca.
 At the consistory Pius sharply criticized Yugoslavia and in milder language Poland and said the honor he was showing to two of their citizens was meant to honor their countries as well.

-After creating 23 cardinals of the order of cardinal priests and one cardinal deacon (Ottaviani) on 12 January 1953, Pope Pius three days later gave seventeen of them their red galeros, sixteen their titular church assignments, and Ottaviani his deaconry.
+After creating 23 cardinals of the order of cardinal priests and one cardinal deacon (Ottaviani) on 12 January 1953, Pope Pius three days later gave seventeen of them their red galeri, sixteen their titular church assignments, and Ottaviani his deaconry.

-When Pius died five years later, his failure to make Giovanni Battista Montini a cardinal at this conclave was much discussed.
-Though still in his fifties, Montini appeared to be groomed as Pius' successor and had long been his right hand at the Secretariat of State.
-Pius appointed him Archbishop of Milan in 1954, and Montini even received some votes at the 1958 conclave, where his prospects would have been very good had he been a cardinal.
-Instead he had to wait for the next conclave in 1963 to be elected Pope Paul VI.
+When Pius died five years later, his failure to make Giovanni Montini a cardinal at this consistory was much discussed.
+Though still in his fifties, Montini appeared to be groomed as Pius's successor and had long been his right hand at the Secretariat of State.
+Pius appointed him archbishop of Milan in 1954, and Montini even received some votes at the 1958 conclave, where his prospects would have been very good had he been a cardinal.
+Instead, he had to wait for the next conclave in 1963 to be elected Pope Paul VI.